The Future Energy Home™: Solar, Battery, and Smart Energy Systems in Massachusetts

 Some homes were built for the past.
 Others are being designed for what’s next.

-This is what we call the Future Energy Home™ — a home powered by solar, backed by battery storage, heated without gas, and designed for long-term energy independence.
+This is what we call the Future Energy Home™, a home powered by solar panels, backed by battery storage, heated by heat pumps, and designed for long-term energy independence.

 The Problem with Traditional Homes: Dependence on the Grid